ohtu-kohtalo/ohjelmistotuotantoprojekti/README.md

 ### Data file

 You need to put a CSV data file in the backend/data/ directory.
 The application uses the data to create agents.
-If you do not have a data file, you can still test the program by using the test_data.csv file that can be found in the backend/tests/data/ directory.
+If you do not have a data file, you can still test the program by using the `mock_survey.csv` file that can be found in the docs/ directory.
 Copy and paste the test_data.csv file into backend/data/ directory.
+With the `mock_survey.csv` file, you can only create a maximum of 10 agents when using the program.

 ### .env file